domiyanyue/my_notes/SYCLTutorials/SYCL_KernelExecutionModel.md

 In order to construct your SYCL device code for fast execution, a clear understanding of how parallelism is specifed is critical.
 The 2  important concepts are **global dimension** and **local dimension**.
 Once you know the rational behind them, all related concepts should feel natural.

-I will start this tutorial by explain **global dimension** and **local dimension** first followed by code examples in SYCL to demonstrates how they are applied in SYCL device code.
+I will start this tutorial by explain **global dimension** and **local dimension** first followed by code examples in SYCL to demonstrate how they are applied in SYCL device code.

 ## Global Dimension
 A global dimension is a 1D, 2D or 3D parallelism defined for each kernel execution.
 It describes how the whole problem space is paritioned and dispathed to work-item.
 A work-item (thread) is execute in every point in the global dimension.